Datatypes

 ]

-an approach trail at smith rocks
+an access trail at smith rocks

 See Also

-UUID (approach.uuid)
+UUID (trail.uuid)

 A universally unique identifier.
 Under nearly all circumstances, this should be autogenerated and never changed.